PlugNPush/ProjectCapstoneAWS/README.md

 ### Question: Under what condition does this policy allow access to VPC-related information?
 Which AWS region is specified?

-The condition states that access is allowed to VPC-related information if the region is us-west-2.
-The AWS region specified is us-west-2.
+Read-only access to VPC-related information is allowed only to describe the VPC (and its subnets) used in any EC2 instance.
+However, an extra condition is specified limiting the requested region for the permissions to us-west-2.

 ```json
 {